substrate-developer-hub/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/dispatchables-and-events.md

 keywords: pallet design, intermediate, runtime
 ---

-# Part III: Extrinsics and Events
+# Part III: Dispatchables and Events
-_Write the first dispatchable function that creates a Kitty using a private function and emits its associated Event._
+_Write a dispatchable function to create a Kitty using and emits its associated Event._

 ## Learning outcomes